mdiin/pdf-stamper/README.md

 Paragraph level tags cannot be nested.

-If a word is longer than the by the template specified width, three dots (`...`) are written instead of that word.
+If a word is longer than the by the template specified width, the line will overflow the specified box.

 Input to the program is, like the template specifications, in [EDN](https://github.com/edn-format/edn).